About the Second Tuesday

 It was through this program that Larry Kramer (a last minute replacement speaker) in March 1987 spoke about the devastating plight of the AIDS Crisis.
 Critical of the organized community's response to the disease, what began as a speech led to an intense discussion and the decision to meet again the following week to see what could be done.
 This was the beginning of ACT-UP (The AIDS Coalition to Unleash Power), which became one of the largest direct action AIDS organizations in the world.

 Unless noted otherwise, Second Tuesday programs start at 7:00pm, often with a reception before the presentation.
 The Lesbian, Gay, Bisexual and Transgender Center recommends a donation of $10, although all donations are voluntary and all proceeds go to The Center.

-The amazing Bureau of General Services - Queer Division will be selling copies of "Sexplosion: From Andy Warhol to A Clockwork Orange-- How a Generation of Pop Rebels Broke All the Taboos" at this event: BGSQD.com
+The amazing Bureau of General Services - Queer Division may be selling copies of Another LIttle Piece of My Heart at this event: BGSQD.com.